Carson Valley Children’s Aid

 In 1907, Robert N. Carson, a childless Philadelphia trolley magnate, provided five million dollars to establish a decentralized rural children’s village for the benefit and education of poor, white, healthy girls.
 Carson fixed the ages at which girls could be admitted and graduate into the community and insisted that the college avoid the appearance of charity, that the girls be trained as individuals, that they not be dressed uniformly, that they be given a practical English education, and that those who were capable and so desired be trained in music and the arts.
 Carson also provided roughly one hundred acres of his famed Erdenheim Stock Farm near Chestnut Hill establish the basis of the Flourtown campus.

-Elsa Euland (1888–1980), President of Carson College from 1917-1960, established a program of education that brought fame to the institution.
-Euland established a model of progressive education that included academic and vocational training enhanced by studies in art, music, dance and drama.
+Elsa Ueland (1888–1980), President of Carson College from 1917-1960, established a program of education that brought fame to the institution.
+Ueland established a model of progressive education that included academic and vocational training enhanced by studies in art, music, dance and drama.
 Multi-disciplinary teams of professionals acknowledged creative play as fundamental to children’s well-being while focusing on the psychological understanding of children’s growth and development.
 The residential school’s curriculum of academic, social and vocational skills was far advanced of the public schools at this time.

 In 1940, Carson’s admissions policy broadened from serving orphans to serving children who could benefit from a group living program.
 In 1947, brothers of residents seen as part of a “family” were admitted to the College and in 1965 Carson began accepting youth regardless of race, color or gender and began receiving funding from public sources.